Santos Laguna: 2000s

 In the summer 2000 season, Santos Laguna was strengthened by the arrivals of Rodrigo Ruiz and Luis Romero.
 During the regular season, the Warriors lost only two games and finished second in the overall standings behind Toluca.

 In the 2001 summer season, the club won their second league championship.
 During the winter 2001 season Santos Laguna, with eight losses, failed to qualify for the playoffs and finished eighth overall.
 In summer 2002, the Warriors were fourth in the overall standings but were eliminated 1–0 in the semi-finals by Necaxa at the Estadio Corona.
 Santos Laguna qualified for the CONCACAF Champions Cup that year for the second time.
 The Warriors defeated Tauro FC of Panama by aggregate score of 5–3; in the next round, at home, Santos Laguna lost 3–2 overall to the U.S. champion Kansas City Wizards.
 At the end of the summer tournament, Fernando Quirarte and his coaching staff stepped down; Quirarte was replaced by Sergio Bueno, who was soon sacked in favor of Luis Fernando Tena.
-Finishing eighth overall, Santos Laguna defeated defending champion and leader Global America 5–4 at Azteca Stadium.
+Finishing eighth overall, Santos Laguna defeated defending champion and leader América 5–4 at the Estadio Azteca.
 The Warriors qualified for the group stage of the Merconorte Cup, defeating the Kansas City Wizards and Barcelona of Guayaquil twice each and Sporting Cristal once; their only loss was to Sporting Cristal, 2–1.

-For the 2003 Apertura tournament (the club's 20th anniversary) reinforcements arrived in the form of Vicente Matias Vuoso and Sixto Peralta, Argentines who had played for Manchester City and Inter Milan.
+For the 2003 Apertura tournament (the club's 20th anniversary) reinforcements arrived in the form of Vicente Matías Vuoso and Sixto Peralta, Argentines who had played for Manchester City and Inter Milan.
 In the match at Estadio Corona against Monterrey, 10 goals were scored.
 The Warriors qualified for the playoffs, but were eliminated in the quarter-finals, Luis Fernando Tena's contract was not renewed, and he was replaced by Eduardo De la Torre.